 Port Augusta is also home to the award winning Wadlata Outback Centre.
 Learn about fossils, minerals, wildlife and the past of this region or check out the gift shop with its extensive range of books, maps and souvenirs.
-We will check into our accommodation before a delicious dinner at Ian's Western Hotel.
+We will check into our accommodation before a delicious group dinner.

 Lunch, Dinner, Port Augusta Standpipe overnight

 After a comfortable sleep and breakfast we continue our journey further north.
 Our first stop takes us to Lake Hart a great photo stop.
 Then we continue to the well-known Woomera Rocket Range.
 Check out the Missle Park and listen to Len Beadells story as we venture further north to Coober Pedy.

 Coober Pedy, which was once a rocky, dusty desert plain and is now the opal mining capital of the world.
 Take your first look at the unique moonscape and bizarre township as we are driving into town.
 We check into our underground motel with a lookout over Coober Pedy's landscape.
 After settling in we head out to the Kanku- Breakaways Conservation Park for some amazing photo opportunities.
 Finish the day with a delicious dinner in town before retiring underground.

 Breakfast, Lunch, Dinner, Coober Pedy Lookout Cave overnight

 Hard to know the sun is up when you sleep underground, but trust your stomach will tell you it is breakfast time.
 Today we explore more of Coober Pedy and its surrounds.
 Visit a working opal mine, learn about the qualities of opal, walk into an underground church and try your luck at noodling for opal in the town's mullock piles.
 After lunch it is time to wave goodbye.